walton5511/wikiwikihk/docs/rules.md

 4.2 If you find a bug in the game, please report it to a GM as soon as possible, that will result in a possible reward.

-4.3 If you take advantage of a bug without notifying us, you will be punished according to the severity of the bug.
+4.3 If you take advantage of a bug, you will be punished according to the severity of the bug.

 4.4 The use of in-game bots or third-party software is totally forbidden and will result in a permanent ban on your account.